 2. Place items on your watch list before you buy them.
 Buying on eBay can mean great prices, but it’s easy to post a “bid” for your desired object up front and forget about the rest.
 But if you set the item to your “watch” list instead, you might not inspire anyone else to compete with you – you may actually find that there are only a few bids by the time the product is nearing its sale deadline.
 This is a great time to place a bid because you give your fellow bidders less time to beat your price.
 Many times, you can win an auction by being the only one to bid.

 3. Consider the instrument you’re buying.
 There are a lot of questions to ask (see tip #4), but most of them center around the type of instrument you’re buying.
 If you’re buying an electronic keyboard, for example, you’ll probably ask very different questions than if you’re only buying a bass kick.

 4. Ask the seller a lot of questions.
 Before you ask questions, be sure to read the description of the instrument – you don’t want to ask the seller something that they’ve already worked to answer.
 But if you still can’t find an answer to your question, then it’s a good idea to go ahead and ask the seller your question directly.
 Don’t be afraid to ask about the condition of the product, either.
 It’s your money that’s on the line here.

 5. Bid low.
 Remember: you came to eBay to get a low price on your musical instrument.
 You might think that this one product is once-in-a-lifetime, but you never know when a similar deal might show up.
 So don’t be willing to go past a certain (low) price for what you’re buying.

-If you want more tips on buying instruments , check out this eBay Forum Post that covers the topic in greater detail.
+If you want more tips on buying instruments on eBay, check out this eBay Forum Post that covers the topic in greater detail.